Last updated

 Flávio Juvenal

 Scheduling looks deceptively simple.
 In reality, it is one of the most fragile and high-stakes workflows across healthcare.
 Behind every 15-minute slot sits a maze of clinical rules, staff availability, insurance constraints, and operational edge cases.
-No wonder patients often face either a 20-minute opening or a 3.5-month wait.
-The logic required to get scheduling right is enormous.

 Because of this complexity, digital health teams rarely find a single tool that fits their model out of the box.
 They need to evaluate vendors, APIs, EHR-native options, and automation layers in a much more holistic way, especially as workflows evolve.